mchlstckl/bug-free-engine/FilteringDataAtRestAsWellAsInFlightUsingAnAst.md

   (eq system "payment"))
 ```

-Exacly what the AST building blocks should be wasn't a given.
+Exactly what the AST building blocks should be wasn't a given.
-In order to build something reasonable, I had to define what qualities an AST representation should posses for our purposes - mainly with regards to the developer experience.
+In order to build something reasonable, I had to define what qualities an AST representation should possess for our purposes - mainly with regards to the developer experience.
 * Prefer flat over deep representations - easier to navigate the AST visually
 * Strict in what comparators can be applied to what fields - prevent garbage AST's that do not produce a sane filter expression
 * Able to be used in the multiple contexts - as mentioned above, support live views but primarily generate SQL